 Around midday it got too hot to work.
 Everything had to be done in the morning.
 So in the afternoon I was free to do what I pleased!

 My mind was clearer with limited internet access.
 Wifi was limited to times when reception was open so I only really went online in the afternoon.
 Phone signal was too sketchy to get proper internet on mobile.
-I often did freelance digital marketing work in the afternoon.
+I sometimes did freelance digital marketing work in the afternoon.

 Late afternoon when it cooled down a bit I often cycled or jogged down the red dirt track to the highway.
 I’d get back and read on my makeshift sofa on my porch.
 I frequently dozed off while reading, I felt so chilled.

 The stars at night were incredible with no light pollution out there.
 I slept really well with the dark nights and no wifi.

 Nature provided as much entertainment as we needed most of the time.
 The rest we made ourselves.
 There were a few other travellers doing similar work, and locals staying temporarily while they worked nearby.
 The hot springs down the road were great fun.
 A long clear river of naturally hot springs wound through tropical bush.
 In wet season it would be too dangerous to swim there due to crocs.
 But in dry season it was perfect.

 Every chance I could I got a lift into town.
 I craved a good art gallery or change of scene from time to time, but generally I was content.
 I came to really love that place and the simple, relaxing routine and way of life.